 Tania Morey (Tobique) My name is Tania Maria Morey.
-My grandparents were Irene and Simon Joseph Morey of Wolastoqiyik Negotkuk (Tobique First Nation), and Mary & Donald Sanipass of Elsipogtog and Eskasoni First Nations My parents were Marline & John Morey.
-Our family is Bear clan, and we have been basket makers for many generations.
-I have had 5 beautiful children.
-My oldest in the spirit world is, Tiana Rose Peters.
-My four surviving children from oldest to youngest are Mimiques, Gesig, Mishun, and Zi'gwan.
+My grandparents were Donald and Mary Sanipass from The Aroostook Band of Micmacs.
+Grammy was from Eskasoni, Novia Scotia, and Grampy from Elsipogtog, New Brunswick.
+I first learned to make a basket with my Grandmother at age 7.
+My dads parents were Simon Morey from Tobique First Nation, and Irene Morey.
+I learned that grampy used to sing in a band on the reserve.
+My parents were John and Marline Morey.
+I grew up traveling with my maternal grandparents going to basket shows, blueberry raking, and helping to teach others how to make ash baskets.
+I have had 5 beautiful daughters.
+My oldest, Tiana, traveled to the spirit world at only 7 weeks old.
+Creator then blessed me with Mimiques, Gesigewie Tebgunset, Mishun, and Zi'gwan.
 I remember spending many of my younger days in the woods of Chapman, Maine.
 I was only about five years old; when walking in the woods one day, I could hear a rustling sound coming from the trees.
 I looked up, and asked them if they wanted me to sing to them; their leaves rustled in agreement.
 As I sang to them their leaves swayed to and fro.
 This is my earliest memory singing with nature.
 I sing to Mother Earth still.
 Life has been a tremendous struggle from the day was born, but I continued to love life, it has been, and still is a beautiful journey; filled with moments of pain, but even more, so many moments of pure light and love.
-I am thankful for everyday
+I am thankful for everyday.